IBMStreams/pypi.streamsx.kafka/README.md

 ## Python streamsx.kafka package.

-This exposes SPL operators in the `com.ibm.streamsx.kafka` toolkit as Python methods.
+This exposes SPL operators in the `com.ibm.streamsx.kafka` toolkit as Python classes.

 Package is organized using standard packaging to upload to PyPi.